dalzihn/TI_Final/README.md

 # TI_Final
- Implementation of Batch-Normalised LSTM for Stock Market Prediction
+ Implementation of <placeholder> LSTM for Stock Market Prediction

 # Contributing
 Our Collaborators: